Institutional Research FAQs

 When do I request data from IR versus other units on campus?

 Although IR may facilitate requests related to a variety of university functions, our primary role is to fill data requests which can be obtained from data submitted each term to the UNC system office.
 Generally, requests should go to the functional office responsible for a particular type of data.
 Because multiple offices on campus use the same centralized data request form, you can submit a data request through the link on Institutional Research’s data request page and simply choose the office to which your request should be directed.
-This applies to data being requested from one of the following offices: BSOM Data Analysis & Strategy, Financial Aid, Graduate School Admissions, Human Resources, Office of Equity & Diversity, Registrar, Undergraduate Admissions, Institutional Assessment, Institutional Research, Space Planning, University Advancement, and ITCS Enterprise Analytics.
+This applies to data being requested from one of the following offices: BSOM Data Analysis & Strategy, Financial Aid, Graduate School Admissions, Human Resources, Workforce Strategy, Registrar, Undergraduate Admissions, Institutional Assessment, Institutional Research, Space Planning, University Advancement, and ITCS Enterprise Analytics.

 What data resources are available to me without having to request data from IR?